intelligent-agent/redeem/README.md

 ```

 Redeem is the Replicape Daemon that accepts G-codes and turns them into coordinates on
 your 3D-printer.
-It's similar to Marlin and Teacup, only it's taylor made for Replicape and it's written in Python.
+It's similar to Marlin and Teacup, only it's tailor-made for Replicape and it's written in Python.

 Software features:
 - Accelleration with corner speed prediction.